 - This is the last course of the Typography sequence.
 It explores and looks at typography as a highly effective visual tool which delivers powerful messages on the visual, intellectual, and emotional level.
 It will focus on the extensive exploration of the creative process which will include traditional and experimental forms of typographic expression.
 Emphasis will be placed on students’ experimentation with different media, both digital and non-digital.
 Students will apply creative typographic solutions to design problems based on historical models and contemporary trends.

 - This course is an in-depth study of the business aspects of the graphic design profession including copyright laws, client relations, estimates, invoices, professional business conduct, ethics, networking, and marketing ones’ business.
 Professional development tools will also be presented including resume writing, personal stationary package design, and proposal and budget writing.
 Successful professional interviewing skills will be emphasized.

 GR 20850 Collateral Design

-- The role of graphic design in collateral materials will be introduced and explored with a focus on brochures, billboards, transit cards, point-of-sale materials, point-of-purchase materials, direct mail pieces, sales promotional materials, folders, and CD design.
+- The role of graphic design in collateral materials will be introduced and explored with a focus on brochures, billboards, transit cards, point-of-sale materials, point-of-purchase materials, direct mail pieces, sales promotional materials, folders, and multimedia design.
 Collateral elements will support client formulated positioning statements.
 The process of developing unified advertising collateral materials involving multiple presentations will be emphasized.

 GR 20860 Portfolio Preparation